-Aliyev accuses Armenians of barbarism while talking about making peace
+Aliyev Accuses Armenians of Barbarism While Talking about Making Peace

 Harut Sassounian

-On April 29, Pres.
-Ilham Aliyev held an international conference titled, “South Caucasus: Development and Cooperation,” in Baku with 40 participants from 23 countries.
-The conference lasted over three hours, with a short introductory speech by Pres.
-Aliyev, followed by lengthy replies to a dozen questions from the fawning foreign guests.
+President Ilham Aliyev held an international conference titled, “South Caucasus: Development and Cooperation,” on April 29, 2022 in Baku, Azerbaijan, with 40 participants from 23 countries.
+The conference lasted over three hours, with a short introductory speech by President Aliyev, followed by lengthy replies to a dozen questions from the fawning foreign guests.

 Aliyev even dared to warn Armenians to “put down all attempts to rebuild the army, become stronger, to have five million population which they announced as their state program, and then to take back their territories.
 That would be the end of their statehood officially.”